ICD 10 Coding Guidelines for Diabetes and its Complications

 Coding professionals should not assume a causal relationship when the diabetic complication is “NEC.”
 The ICD-10-CM classification presumes a cause and effect relationship with certain specific conditions when the Alphabetic Index links the conditions by the terms “with”, “due to” or “associated with”.

-One Thought to “ICD 10 Coding Guidelines for Diabetes and its Complications”
+1 thought on “ICD 10 Coding Guidelines for Diabetes and its Complications”

 1. Hi Jitendra,